• Skip to primary navigation

 • Electric Pressure Cooker (Instant Pot)

-• Set on steam for 10 minutes followed by a 10 minute natural pressure release.
+4. Set on steam for 10 minutes followed by a 10 minute natural pressure release.
+Use a quick release to let the rest of the pressure out.
 Let cool and serve.
-Store in air-tight container in the refrigerator.
+Store in air-tight container in the refrigerator for up to 4 days.

 • Use foil instead or the lids that come with the egg bite molds